 Lara visits Big Sky Country as a guest artist of the Bozeman Symphony, working with clients of the Befrienders program (a non-profit serving isolated seniors in the rural Gallatin Valley) to share reflection and expression on the concepts of “life, liberty and the pursuit of happiness”.
 She collaborates with local musicians Rob Quist and Jack Gladstone on a performance of the old American traditional Home on the Range, and discusses the complicated origins of American migrations and music with Baratunde, host of PBS’ America Outdoors.

-Seattle as a guest artist of the Seattle Symphony and Meany Center for the Performing Arts, working with clients of the Abundance of Hope Center (a nonprofit serving youth of color and LGBTQIA+ individuals) to share reflection and expression on the concepts of “life, liberty and the pursuit of happiness”.
-She collaborates with Bainbridge Island-based guitarist Bill Frisell in a performance of Aaron’s Copland’s setting of the traditional American hymn At the River, and she discusses the history of this Civil War-era song with NPR host, historian and author Steve Inskeep.
+Lara visits a center of American civil rights history as a guest artist of Tuskegee University and the Legacy Museum in Montgomery, working with clients of the Equal Justice Initiative and students at Tuskegee University to share reflection and expression on the concepts of “life, liberty and the pursuit of happiness”.
+She collaborates with the historic Golden Voices Choir in a performance of the traditional American Spiritual Deep River, and she discusses the history of our long fight for freedom and justice with MacArthur Fellow, lawyer, author, scholar (and talented pianist!)
+Bryan Stevenson.